Faltmatix/relational-algebra-to-sql/README.md

 You can find a database for testing purpose at `./python/resources/testing.db`.
-If you modify these tables, the unit tests might fail so it is recommanded to create your own database for other purposes than testing.
+If you modify these tables, the unit tests might fail so it is recommended to create your own database for other purposes than testing.

 Supposing you are in the ./python/src folder, the basic